masonym/cash-shop-wz-extractor/README.md

 This tool uses MapleLib/WzLib to parse through Commodity.img to gather which items we need to gather info on for the current patches sales.

-This is the first thing I've written in and I got pretty lost in the weeds with all of the classes in WzLib, so it is very messy and bad!
+This is the first thing I've written in C# and I got pretty lost in the weeds with all of the classes in WzLib, so it is very messy and bad!
 Maybe one day I'll re-write it.

 # Usage